 The typical upper level plan shows the floorplan for the two towers, offset from one another and from the adjacent Regent Towers in order to maximize sunlight, views and privacy.

-Each tower has a maximum floorplate size of 650 m2, consistent with City policy.
+Each tower has a maximum floorplate size of 650 m, consistent with City policy.

-There are a variety of unit sizes on each floor, ranging from studios to 2 bedroom units (larger, 3 bedroom units are located in the podium and in townhomes at street level).
+There are a variety of unit sizes on each floor, ranging from 1 bedroom to 2 bedroom + Den units.